The Writer's Corner

 “Excuse me, Marshal, but we need to talk to you.”
+Marshal

-and then turned back to his drink.
+turned back to his drink.

 Lucas and Micah settled themselves at the bar.
 “Marshal, we’re

 from Northfork.
-We’ve been trailing a group of outlaws that
+We’ve been trailing a group of outlaws that have

-had any trouble down here?”
+any trouble down here?”